 The two surviving teens told detectives they weren’t trying to break into the home to steal.

-Instead, they said they were playing a prank—recording “ding-dong ditch” videos for TikTok, a game in which teens ring a doorbell and run away.
+Instead, they said they were playing a prank—recording “ding-dong ditch” videos for TikTok, a game where teens ring a doorbell and run away.

 One teen even offered their phone to show a similar video filmed earlier that night.